anonthertab/anonthertab/README.md

 'anonthertab' is one of few alias i go by to detach from my main alias. few will know my main muahaha

-with that corny shit out of the way, i'm an adult.
+i'm an adult.
 (20+)

-i like doodling peoples oc on their strawpage teehee..
+i like doodling peoples oc on their strawpage teehee.. if you're timid to approach you can sign my ata!

 . ݁₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.